mets/METS-primer/Common constructs and standards.md

 Reviewers: Andreas
+was: chapter 4

 ***

-# Chapter 4:  Common constructs and standards
+# Common constructs and standards

 XML Technologies and specifications used throughout METS